WGU Doesn’t Owe $730 Million After All: What the Ruling Means for WGU and Online Learning

-While it is unclear if the WGU audit was a direct factor, in early 2019, DeVos announced that she was changing the rules for what counts as a course at the postsecondary level.
+While it is unclear if the WGU audit was a direct factor, in early 2019, DeVos told the nation’s educators and the accreditors who oversee educational institutions that she wants to change the rules of the game.
 Her announcement has important implications for WGU and for many other online programs schools, since the change effectively means that federal funds can now be applied to a wider range of postsecondary courses.
-DeVos is proposing to give accrediting agencies more flexibility in approving programs that don’t fit traditional educational models.
+DeVos is proposing to give accrediting agencies more flexibility in deciding which programs are legit and which ones are not.
 This includes courses that may not meet minimum benchmarks for instructor-student contact hours.

 How the WGU Decisions Will Impact Other Online Programs

 On January 11, just four days after DeVos announced plans to change what counts as a course, WGU received a letter from the Office of Federal Student Aid indicating that due to “the ambiguity of the law and regulations and the lack of clear guidance available at the time of the audit period,” they would not be asked to pay back the $730 million in Title IV funds they had already received.
 According to Inside Higher Education, WGU will still have to pick up a small bill of $2,600 due to a minor infraction involving one student who withdrew before the cutoff date used to determine eligibility for federal funds.